Christmas is just around the corner.

 A young white bear was playing with a ball jumping in and out of water, making a splash.

 A giant panda was nonchalantly munching bamboo leaves in a leisurely manner.
 That reminded me when my family went to see a giant panda at Ueno Zoo in Tokyo some decades ago.
 Two giant pandas were given from China to commemorate restoration of diplomatic relations with Japan in 1972.
 They died in around ten years, however, at that time there was another one.
-It was still the center of attraction and all we remember was a large crowd with the attendants urging us visitors to move forward without stopping.
+It was still the center of attraction and all we remembered was a large crowd with the attendants urging us visitors to move forward without stopping.
 This time visitors were few and we enjoyed watching them in our own time.
 Soon after that I knew twin cubs were born here.

 My cat Coo is very curious about Sho’s plaything.
-While Sho is at my house, Coo usually keeps distant from him and peeps at him playing with those things in the nook.
+While Sho is at my house, Coo usually keeps his distance from him and peeps at him playing with those things in the nook.
 “When cat’s away”, Coo will play.
 After Sho is gone, the world is Coo’s oyster.
 Who knows when Coo will be a performing cat; counting the number or spotting colors..

 Best wishes for happy holidays and a happy new year, dear friends!